 Cons:

-- requires base tray for drainage
+- Requires a base tray for drainage

 Summary

-Over all we found that all three styles of seed starting trays had their own pros and cons making them great for different things.
+Overall, we found that all three styles of seed starting trays had their own pros and cons, making them great for different things.
 With all trays we tried, we found planting 2-3 seeds per cell and then trimming back to just one seedling after sprouting to give the best results.

 Did you find this guide useful??
 Comment & Rate it below, then tag me on Facebook.
-For more DIY gardening tips & from scratch recipes follow me on Facebook & Pinterest
+For more DIY gardening tips & homecoming from scratch recipes follow me on Facebook & Pinterest

 Comments